 Maritime Autonomous

-Surface Ships (MASS)
+Ship Systems (MASS)

 UK Industry Conduct

 Principles and

 Code of Practice

-A Voluntary Code Version 3 November 2019
+A Voluntary Code Version 6 November 2022

-MARITIME UK brings together the UK's shipping, ports, services, engineering and leisure marine industries to drive growth by promoting the sector, influencing government and fostering collaboration.
+MARITIME UK is the umbrella body for the maritime sector, bringing together the shipping, ports, services, engineering and leisure marine industries.
+Our purpose is to champion and enable a thriving maritime sector.